ViridescentMarine/ViridescentMarine/README.md

 - 👀 I’m interested in coding and networking.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me thorugh discord - ViridescentMarine
+- 📫 Reach me thorugh discord - ViridescentMarine (OR) email @ marineneer3@gmail.com